All Episodes

 I was a happy-go-lucky, playful kid until those two years.

-In the last hospitalization, I changed my life forever.
+Then the last hospitalization, I changed my life forever.

-I looked around and I didn't see a staff any happier than the patients.
+I didn't see a staff any happier than the patients.

-Is it like a big curtain coming down in your life?
+And then, boom, is it like a big curtain coming down in your life?

-A happy-go-lucky nerd kid, my father died, we were uprooted, came back to America, and the hate and the racism, it was everywhere.
+And the hate and the racism, it was everywhere.

-And that was probably even more devastating than my father's death, was that people could deny a person Something because of their color, that they could actually speak about black people as if they weren't people.
+And that was probably even more devastating than my father's death, was that people could deny a person something because of their color, that they could actually speak about black people as if they weren't people.

 And then I noticed in my school, the white school I was in, they didn't care.